-Staff Response: Salem's Housing Needs Analysis (HNA) determined that there is a projected 207-acre deficit for land designated for multifamily housing (2,897 dwelling units) in Salem's portion of the UGB.
-The proposed change on Orchard Heights NW would help address this projected deficit by increasing the amount of land available for multifamily housing in the future.
-The proposed change would also allow multifamily housing to be located near a City park - Grice Hill Park - as well as West Salem High School.
+If annexed to the City, the proposed change would allow, but not require, multifamily housing to be developed near a City park - Grice Hill Park - as well as West Salem High School.
 The area is also across the street from properties that are proposed to be redesignated to Mixed Use (MU).
 The MU designation, as implemented by mixed-use zones, would allow shops, services, jobs, and other destinations to be developed in the future; multifamily housing north of Orchard Heights NW would be within walking distance of those potential destinations.